We may earn money or products from the companies mentioned in this post.

 The most popular question people have no matter when they are visiting Disneyland is about the crowd levels.

-In general, you will see crowds comparable to spring and fall break (not Thanksgiving, but mid-October) breaks.
+In general, you will see crowds comparable to spring and October fall break breaks.
 This means you can expect to see longer wait times in the middle of the day and will need to plan dining early… especially if you are hoping to snag a seat in the shade.

-Crowds tend to be the worst in June, before the lower Magic Keyholders are blocked out, around the 4th of July, and in mid-late August, as well as the kick-off Memorial Day weekend and Labor Day weekend.
+Crowds tend to be the worst in June, before the lower Magic Keyholders, usually Southern California Residents, are blocked out, around the 4th of July, and in mid-late August, as well as the kick-off Memorial Day weekend and Labor Day weekend.

 If July 24th falls between Friday and Monday, I have noticed an uptick in attendance then as Utah has a state holiday, so when it is attached to a weekend, some families use it to travel down.